michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 1.0.3.2 - =
+* Added: the ability to disable Settings API's admin notices to be automatically displayed after submitting a form by default.
+To enable the Settings API's notification messages, use the EnableSettingsAPIAdminNotice() method.

 = 1.0.3.1 - 04/01/2013 =
 * Added: the default message which appears when the settings are saved.
 * Added: the ability to automatically insert plugin information into the plugin footer regardless of whether the second parameter of the constructor is set or not.